Panta rhei - Everything flows

 Detailed view: Bernard Schultze, A Lancelot Experience, 1987

-This self-organizing energy of things in Ursula's work and Schultze's formal inventions that network into an organic unity both follow the formula of panta rhei.
+This self-organizing energy of things in Ursula’s work and Schultze’s formal explorations, which interconnect to form an organic unity, both follow the principle of *Panta rhei*. *

-The flowing and constantly changing, the growing, proliferating and decaying, is extremely present in both works.
-The sometimes microscopic detail of the design, often without a recognizable point of departure or perspective, changes in the next moment into a macrocosm of provoked chaos, only to dissolve - as Schultze says - into complicated order.
+*—the flowing and constantly changing, the growing, proliferating, and decaying—is extremely present in both works.
+The sometimes microscopic detail of the design—often lacking any recognizable starting point or perspective—shifts in the next moment into a macrocosm of provoked chaos, only to then—as Schultze puts it—dissolve into a complex order.

-The chaos may superficially be closer to Schultze's work, but Ursula's works often adhere to a recognizable, albeit surreal, pictorial idea, which rarely dissolves completely in its external form.
-In their essence, both works harmonize with the passage in Ovid's Metamorphoses that is central to this exhibition:
+On the surface, chaos may be closer to work , but Ursula’s pieces often remain anchored to a recognizable, albeit surreal, visual concept that rarely dissolves completely in their outward form.
+In essence, both works harmonize with the passage from Ovid’s *Metamorphoses* that is central to this exhibition:

 Nothing remains in the same form, and loving change